moviedo/ansible-role-nvm/README.md

 Other Information
 -----------------

-This role will also run `nvm alais default` on the specified *nvm_node_version* to [set a default Node version to be used in any new shell](https://github.com/creationix/nvm).
+This role will also run `nvm alias default` on the specified *nvm_node_version* to [set a default Node version to be used in any new shell](https://github.com/creationix/nvm).

 Contributing